uraimo/SwiftyGPIO/README.md

 ## Summary

-This library provides an easy way to interact with digital GPIOs using Swift on Linux.
-You'll be able to configure a port attributes (direction,edge,active low) and read/write the current value.
+This library provides an easy way to interact with digital GPIOs and use SPI interfaces with Swift on Linux.
+You'll be able to configure a port attributes (direction,edge,active low) and read/write the current GPIO value.
+And you will also be able to use the SPI interfaces provided by your board or a software big-banging SPI.

 It's built to run **exclusively on Linux ARM Boards** (RaspberryPis, BeagleBone Black, UDOO, Tegra, CHIP, etc...) with accessible GPIOs.